Structure: Two Semesters

 Overview

 The much-debated and highly publicized June 2016 “Brexit” referendum, in which a narrow majority of British citizens voted to leave the European Union, made newly apparent what has, in fact, been a centuries-old dynamic between the British Isles (England, Scotland, Ireland and Wales) and the European continent.
-This messy divorce, now in its fifth year and counting, has also revealed tensions within the UK itself, such as the uneasy question of Scottish independence from England, and anxiety over Northern Ireland’s position in the UK.
+This messy divorce, now nearing its tenth anniversary, has also revealed tensions within the UK itself, such as the uneasy question of Scottish independence from England, and anxiety over Northern Ireland’s position in the UK.
 Other divisions abound too, typified by “Megxit” and the near breakup of the beloved English Premier League a few years back.
 Add into the mix racial, class and religious tensions; a weakened Labour Party; and concern about the vaunted, beloved National Health Service (NHS) as it continues to recover from the Covid-19 pandemic: everywhere you look, divisive challenge abounds.
 Can the United Kingdom hold itself together?
+And as always, what exactly does the centuries-long tumult between England and Ireland, London and Dublin mean today, in 2026—now 100+ years after Irish Independence.

-In this, the fifth year of this program, we will begin our travels in London and the southeast, for our first fortnight (15 days).
-Then, over two more weeks, we will journey west by northwest from the capital, first to Oxford and nearby Blenheim Palace, and then north to the twin northern hubs, Manchester and Liverpool.
-Following this, we shall fly to Belfast and Northern Ireland for a long weekend.
-Returning to Britain, we will sojourn in northwest Wales for four days, and then complete our itinerary in Bath and nearby Salisbury and Stonehenge.
-There is too much in London and the whole of the UK to ever encompass it “all” in the space of just one month; that said, your travels in London and the southeast, and then the northwest, Northern Ireland, and Wales should provide you an excellent introduction to the UK, vastly deepening your understanding of this fabled nation-state and its current position in the world.
+There is too much in London and the whole of the UK and Ireland to ever encompass it “all” in the space of just one month; that said, your travels in London and the southeast, and then in Ireland, Cornwall and Devon should provide you an excellent introduction to the UK, vastly deepening your understanding of this fabled nation-state and its current position in the world.

 Course focus